fachat/MicroPET/ROM/README.md

 ## Build

 To build the ROM, just run "make".
-This build process for bootimg downloads the necessary ROM images from the internet, builds the boot loader, and combines everything into a single boot image.
+This build process for bootimg downloads the necessary ROM images and sub-repos from the internet, builds the boot loader, and combines everything into a single boot image.
 Then burn the resulting file "spiimg" into the lowest bank of the SPI Flash ROM (Address 0)

 ## Files